JuanFelipeRestrepoBuitrago/HUG/README.md

 ### Python
 The version of python used is 3.11.
 ### PostgreSQL
+Before running the application ensure you have PostgreSQL in your computer.
 The version of PostgreSQL used is 15.4.
 ### Create a virtual environment
 ```
 python -m venv venv